BND Hamburger Icon

 4. Never complain about employers or colleagues — past or present — on social media.

-While these tips are geared toward job seekers, the results of the Express Employment Professionals survey also make clear that existing employees should take this advice to heart.
+While these tips are geared toward job seekers, existing employees should take this advice to heart.
 Not only are employers sometimes monitoring their employees’ social media behavior, but future employers may conduct social media screenings as well.

 Tejas Vemparala and Nicole Fallon contributed to this article.
-Source interviews were conducted for a previous version of this article.
+Some source interviews were conducted for a previous version of this article.

 Did you find this content helpful?